interactiveaudiolab/penn/README.md

 ### Test

 Tests are written using `pytest`.
 Run `pip install pytest` to install pytest.
-Complete all TODOs in `test_model.py` and `test_data.py`, then run `pytest`.
-Adding project-specific tests for preprocessing and inference is encouraged.
+Run tests with the command `pytest`.
+Adding project-specific tests for data loading and inference is encouraged.

 ## Usage